Actress Halle Berry once said in an interview with Yahoo! Style that she has worn a bra to bed every night since she was 16 to keep her breasts perky.

 Here are a couple of our top picks:

-- The Luxe Leisure Front-Close Comfort Bra is made of soft, breathable fabric and is wire-free.
+- The Easy/Off Front-Close Underwire Bra is made of soft, breathable fabric and is wire-free.
 The soft self-adjusting cups stretch to fit you, and the wide back is smooth and comfortable.
 The front closure means that there are no hooks in the back so it’s perfect for sleeping.

 - The Off Duty Front-Close T-Back Comfort Bra has self-adjusting cups that are both soft and comfortable.